kee-reel/PLAG/README.md

 3. If main application finds plugin with ICore interface - it will:

 * Load this plugin
-* Pass an object that inherits [IApplication](/Application/Interfaces/iapplication.h) interface this plugin
+* Pass an object that inherits [IApplication](/Application/Interfaces/iapplication.h) interface into this plugin

-> IApplication represents main application and provides method for loading new plugins (other than ICore plugin).
+> IApplication represents main application and provides method for loading new plugins (other than ICore plugin)

-4. Everything else is implemented in loaded plugins.
+4. ICore plugin will load remaining pluings and aggreate them in working application.

 ## Participation in development